ianikket/internal-audit-tool/README.md

 1. Document Upload & AI-Powered Control Extraction Users upload documents (PDF or Word) via the frontend.
 The backend (document.routes.ts) handles file uploads using multer, saves them to the uploads/ directory, and extracts text using libraries like pdf-parse, mammoth, or textract.
-The extracted text is sent to an AI service (ai.service.ts), which uses OpenAI’s API to analyze the document and return a JSON with a summary, controls, and risks.
+The extracted text is sent to an AI service (ai.service.ts), which uses OpenAI's API to analyze the document and return a JSON with a summary, controls, and risks.
+If Open AI is not available, fallbacks to Ollama based local analysis.
+Ollama is required to be up and running on your local system.
+Ollama shares data in a stream unlike OpenAI, so whenever AI analysis falls back on ollama, it also reads and collects entire data stream, concatinates it at end and presents as AI summary.
 The results are stored in the database as an Assessment.
 2. Internal Audit Tracker & Assessment Management Assessments (results of document analysis) are managed via the /api/assessments endpoints (assessment.routes.ts).